The Years (Woolf novel): Present Day

+The "present day" is that of the novel's publication -- around 1936 or 1937.

 Morris's son North, who is in his thirties, has returned from Africa, where he ran an isolated ranch in the years after the war.
 He visits Sara, in her fifties and living alone in a cheap boarding-house, and they recall the friendship they carried on for years by mail.

 North's sister Peggy, a doctor in her late thirties, visits Eleanor, who is over seventy.
 Eleanor is an avid traveller, excited and curious about the modern age, but the bitter, misanthropic Peggy prefers romantic stories of her aunt's Victorian past.
 The two pass the memorial to Edith Cavell in Trafalgar Square and Peggy's brother Charles, who died in the war, is mentioned for the first and only time.

 Delia, now in her sixties, married an Irishman long ago and moved away, but she is visiting London and gives a party for her family.
 All the surviving characters gather for the reunion.